Sociocultural Contexts of Teaching and Learning

 Within the context of Boyer’s four models of scholarship, this course provides the knowledge necessary to understand the purposes and processes of research using an expanded definition of scholarship that goes beyond the scholarship of discovery (research) to include the scholarship of integration, the scholarship of application, and the scholarship of teaching.
 The course will also introduce students to quantitative and qualitative design approaches, examine foundational issues of research from both quantitative and qualitative perspectives, and build skills for interpreting and evaluating research including criteria for evaluating empirical studies, particularly in the social sciences and in education.

 Program evaluation is a relatively young discipline in the formal sense of systematically collecting data for the purpose of informing decision-making.
 Program evaluation builds on many other disciplines to include social sciences, education, and statistics.
 In this course, we will explore the philosophical and theoretical roots of evaluation and the bridge between those roots and evaluation practice.
-In particular, we will discuss the meaning of evaluation and its historical roots; philosophical and theoretical orientations that provide guidance for thinking about evaluation; and finally, we will cover the specifics of planning, implementing, and managing the evaluation process.
+In particular, we will discuss the meaning of program evaluation and its historical roots; philosophical and theoretical orientations that provide guidance for thinking about evaluation; examine program evaluation approaches specific to health professions education; and finally, we will cover the specifics of planning, implementing, and managing the evaluation process.

 Organization & Management in Higher Education

 Learners will research and understand higher education organizational structures and issues of oversight and will develop an understanding of how colleges and universities are governed.
-Who are the key decision-makers at these institutions?
-What roles do various constituents such as board members, presidents, deans, faculty, staff, and students play?
+Who are the key decision makers at these institutions?
+What roles do various constituents such as the board members, presidents, deans, faculty and staff, and students play?
 Learners will explore how organizational structures, culture, context, and characteristics influence institutional governance and decision making.
 Learners will become knowledgeable about the history of and current trends in the management and operations of higher education institutions with a focus on academic health centers.
-This course will make use of case studies, debates, and discussion of current events as a means to better understand higher education organization and management.
+This course will make use of current research literature, debate, and discussion of current events as a means to better understand higher education organization and management.